kmunguia/MoviesinTurmoil/README.md

 # MoviesinTurmoil
 Capstone Project

+you can just open it and click play but you will need to install Guido first.

 ## downloading Guido library

 Guido is a library we used that helps to build the slider object you see in our vis.